 The specialist management companies are usually members of ARMA and IRPM with accreditation in leasehold property management.

 The good management company has all systems in place to effectively manage the block and will prepare the maintenance schedules way in advance, letting the leaseholders understand what works are planned for a year and sometimes way more in advance.

 The management company will hire different contractors to undertake upkeep of the building.
 For example, contractors can be hired to undertake – cleaning, gardening, repairs, security and etc. These contractors will be usually hired on a periodic basis with a contract in place for a certain time length.

 All these costs will be included in the annual service charge demand which is payable by all leaseholders in the block in accordance with their set lease provisions.

 The service charge depending on the management company processes in place will be charged on the annual basis.
 The service charge budgets are made from estimates and actual budgets.

 For example, if your service charge accounting year ends in September, the management company will prepare a service charge budget estimates for the next year and the actual expenditure for the current year up to September.

 The service charge for the current year will show the actual expenditure and will either contain surplus or deficit and along with this, the next year service charge estimate will be sent as well requiring the leaseholders to make the payment.

-The actual accounting processes will differ from management company to management company, but this type of service charge budget preparation is the most common in the block management.
+The actual accounting processes will differ in each management company, but this type of service charge budget preparation is the most common in block management.